antimof/UxPlay/README.md

 development, but periodically posts updates pulled from the new main [UxPlay site](https://github.com/FDH2/UxPlay)).

-UxPlay is tested on a number of systems, including (among others) Debian 10.11 "Buster" and  11.2 "Bullseye", Ubuntu 20.04 LTS and 22.04.1 LTS, (also Ubuntu derivatives Linux Mint 20.3, Pop!\_OS 22.04 (NVIDIA edition)), Rocky Linux 9.1 (a CentOS successor), Fedora 36, OpenSUSE 15.4, Arch Linux 22.10, macOS 13.3 (Intel and M2), FreeBSD 13.2, Windows 10 and 11 (64 bit).
+UxPlay is tested on a number of systems, including (among others) Debian (10 "Buster", 11 "Bullseye", 12 "Bookworm"), Ubuntu (20.04 LTS, 22.04 LTS, 23.04; also Ubuntu derivatives Linux Mint 20.3, Pop!\_OS 22.04 (NVIDIA edition)), Red Hat and clones (Fedora 38, Rocky Linux 9.2), OpenSUSE 15.4, Arch Linux 23.05, macOS 13.3 (Intel and M2), FreeBSD 13.2, Windows 10 and 11 (64 bit).

-On Raspberry Pi 4 model B, it is tested on Raspberry Pi OS (Bullseye) (32- and 64-bit), Ubuntu 22.04 and 22.10, Manjaro RPi4 23.02, and (without hardware video decoding) on OpenSUSE 15.4.
+On Raspberry Pi 4 model B, it is tested on Raspberry Pi OS (Bullseye) (32- and 64-bit), Ubuntu 22.04 LTS and 23.04, Manjaro RPi4 23.02, and (without hardware video decoding) on OpenSUSE 15.4.
 Also tested on Raspberry Pi 3 model B+.

 Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients